How might we help caregivers more efficiently mange their time?

 CuroNow is a smart app that helps caregivers organize, track, and manage care tasks in a secure, streamlined way.

-My focus was to design a meal prep feature that allows caregivers to conveniently plan meals for the entire family.
+My role on the team was to design a meal planning feature that helps caregivers conveniently plan and prepare meals for the entire family.

 research